jackyatesaustin/imxscripts/README.md

 # Through this guide you will (1) Onboard to Immutable (2) Create NFTs and (3) Manage NFTs

 ## Onboarding registers a user and creates a project.
 User = The Project's admin.
 Project = An overarching construct for a company (eg Bored Gaming Company).
 Collection = An individual collection of NFTs (eg Chess).
 You can have a 1:N mapping of Project:Collection(s).

 ## Creating NFTs creates the metadata and mints NFTs to Ropsten.
+Metadata can be stored on-chain, meaning in an ERC721 contract, or off-chain, meaning the ERC721 has a pointer to a database where the metadata is stored.
+When you mint, a string variable called blueprint is assigned.
+The string lives in the ERC721 contract and can be either the pointer to the off-chain database or random text.

 ## Managing the NFTs uses scripts to do things like deposits, withdrawals, transfers, trades, etc.